i05nagai/memorandum/language/english_speaking.md

     * apply yourself
         * If you apply yourself to something, you work hard at it, directing your abilities and efforts in a determined way so that you succeed
         * You can solve any problem if you apply yourself.
+    * apply for
+        * she applied for a job with the local newspaper
+    * apply to
+        * I applied to four universities and was accepted by all of them
+    * apply make-up/lipstick
+        * to put or spread something such as paint, liquid, or medicine onto a surface
+        * Apply the cream evenly over the skin.
 * medium
     * medium of exchange
 * drive